| 1st National

 to bring positive changes in the existing pattern of education,

+physical education and sports.
 The 'NAPES' had its 4th National Conference at Amravati (Mah.) on

 8-10 February 2008.
 Encouraging participation of its national-wide